fomer07/Spring-Before-SpringBoot/src/main/java/com/example/Spring-Bean-Lifecycles.md

 # What is the Spring Bean Lifecycle ?

-Spring manages the lifecycle of beans in the container.The key stages include:
+Spring manages the lifecycle of beans in the container.
+The key stages include:

 **1. Bean Instantiation** - Spring creates the bean.